viktorkar/orthographer/README.md

-# Ortographer: Real-Time Detection of Spelling Mistakes in Handwritten Notes. <!-- omit in toc -->
+# Orthographer: Real-Time Detection of Spelling Mistakes in Handwritten Notes. <!-- omit in toc -->

 Contents
 - [Introduction](#introduction)